Bickenbach, Hesse: Political geography

 The federal state of Hesse is divided into three administrative regions (Regierungsbezirk); Bickenbach is located in the most southerly of these regions - Darmstadt.
 There are fourteen districts (landkreise) within this region; Bickenbach is located in the southern district of Darmstadt-Dieburg.
 The district surrounds the city of Darmstadt proper.
 Neighbouring districts include Offenbach to the north, Gross-Gerau to the west, Bergstrasse to the south-west and Odenwaldkreis to the south-east.
 To the east lies the district of Miltenberg which forms the border with the federal state of Bavaria.

-Economy

-The organic food supermarket chain Alnatura is headquartered in Bickenbach.